ACI Jet

 Aviation Consultants Inc. operating as ACI Jet is a privately owned aviation services company based in San Luis Obispo, California.
 It was founded in 1998 by William Borgsmiller.

 History

 ACI Jet was founded in 1998 as an air charter company with a single light aircraft, the twin-engine Piper Seneca III.
 In 2002, ACI Jet added their first light jet to the fleet; a Cessna Citation CJ2.
 As of 2020, ACI Jet had 11 private jet aircraft.

 In August 2014, private investor and French investor Olivier Leclercq invested an undisclosed sum in ACI Jet, providing staff and operations expansion.
 Leclercq's funds contributed directly to ACI Jet's Employee Flight Department, a service that allows employees to access the fleet's light aircraft.

 In September 2017, ACI Jet acquired a facility at John Wayne Airport in Santa Ana, California (SNA), through an RFQ award.
-Their headquarters at the San Luis Obispo County Regional Airport was expanded and was expected to be completed in early 2019.